BrunoGilRamirez/Ecommerce_Microservices_Platform/README.md

 The Order Service is a microservice responsible for managing customer orders in the Food Delivery Platform.
 It provides a RESTful API for order creation, retrieval, updating, and deletion, with advanced business logic and security features.

-This service is part of the FP microservices ecosystem and requires other services (Auth Service, Discovery Server, Product Service) to be running to function properly.
+This service is part of the Ecommerce microservices ecosystem and requires other services (Auth Service, Discovery Server, Product Service) to be running to function properly.

 ![Service Structure](<./diagrams/Final Project - ServiceStructure.png>)